 The Lower Burrell Police Department is located at 2800 Bethel Street, within the Municipal Building.
 The Police Department is dedicated to excellence.
 It is organized around the principles of Total Quality Management.
 It is committed to fair and impartial enforcement of all laws and ordinances, with a respect for fundamental human rights and the creation of a safe environment for all who live, work and play within the borders of our city.
 The department is constantly striving to improve itself, increase qualitative and quantitative productivity and remain responsive to the needs of an ever-growing community.

-The Police Department consists of sixteen (16) full-time police officers, and a secretary to serve the residents of Lower Burrell.
-The Chief of Police, Chief Tim Weitzel, manages the two divisions within the department; the Detective Division and the Patrol and Traffic Division.
-The Detective Division consists of the Detective Lieutenant Robert Galvanek and Detective Sergeant Scott Cardenas.
-The Patrol and Traffic Division consists of four (4) shift sergeants: Sergeant Ted Meixelsberger, Sergeant Gregg Dale, Sergeant Jason Napier, Sergeant Scott Miller and nine (9) patrolmen; Patrolmen Smail, Marhefka, DiLeo, Cernava, King, Beam, Aulerich, Sekanick, and Noll.
+The Police Department consists of fifteen (15) full-time police officers, and a secretary to serve the residents of Lower Burrell.
+The Chief of Police, Chief Tim Weitzel, manages the two divisions within the department; the Detective Division, and the Patrol and Traffic Division.
+The Detective Division consists of the Detective Lieutenant Robert Galvanek, Detective Sergeant Scott Cardenas and Detective Sergeant Jason Napier.
+The Patrol and Traffic Division consists of three (3) shift sergeants: Sergeant Gregg Dale, Sergeant Scott Miller, and Sergeant Zach Beam and eight (8) patrolmen; Patrolmen Smail, Marhefka, DiLeo, Cernava (K-9), Aulerich, Sekanick, Noll and Nedley.
+The K-9 Unit consists of Patrolman Cernava and K-9 Dax.
 Lieutenant Weitzel became Chief of Police when Tracy Lindo retired in May 2012.

 The Police Department is involved in numerous programs to enhance the service to our community.
 The Patrol and Traffic Division is assigned to an Officer District Program, where each officer is assigned a geographical area as their district.
 The officers spend extra time in their districts making contacts with the residents and business within the district and attending to concerns or complaints.